 Common reasons for parental abduction include:

-• Custody Disputes: A parent may take the child out of fear of losing custody.
+- Custody Disputes: A parent may take the child out of fear of losing custody.
 This often happens when custody arrangements are uncertain or there are disagreements.
-Some parents may feel desperate and believe that taking their child is their only option to maintain a relationship, particularly if they think the legal system is not in their favor.
+Some parents feel desperate, thinking it’s their only way to stay connected, especially if they distrust the court process.

 Understanding these motivations is crucial.
 It helps you identify risks early and take steps to protect your family.